Buddy Austin: Worldwide Wrestling Associates (1962–1969)

-Later career
+Later career (1967–1977)

 In May 1967, Austin won a 16-man tournament for the vacant NWA Texas Heavyweight Championship, defeating Paul DeMarco in the final.
 He held the championship until August 1967, when he lost to Buddy Moreno.

 In April 1969, Austin and Ripper Collins defeated Bobby Shane and Nick Bockwinkel for the NWA Hawaii Tag Team Championship.
 Their reign ended in August 1969 when they lost to Ed Francis and Pedro Morales.

 In December 1969, Austin and King Curtis Iaukea defeated Mario Milano and Spiros Arion for the IWA World Tag Team Championship, with their reign lasting until early 1970.

 In June 1971, Austin and Bob Orton defeated Archie Gouldie and Bob Geigel for the NWA North American Tag Team Championship.
 Their reign ended in August 1971 when they lost to Steve Bolus and Rufus R. Jones.

 Austin retired on March 30, 1977.

 Personal life

 Born Wesley Austin Rapes, Rogers legally changed his name to Austin Wesley Rogers.

 Rogers was married to Carmelita, with whom he had several children.
 In June 1968, Rogers' 15-month-old twin daughters drowned in the swimming pool of his home in Woodland Hills, Los Angeles, California.

 On January 1, 1969, Rogers was shot in the stomach and Pedro Morales was slashed with a broken bottle during an altercation at a party held in a penthouse in King's Cross, Sydney, Australia.
-Rogers recovered but bore a distinctive scar on his abdomen for the remainder of his life.
+Rogers recovered, but bore a distinctive scar on his abdomen for the remainder of his life.

 Rogers was a heavy drinker.
 In the mid-1960s, Freddie Blassie refused to continue teaming with Rogers due to his propensity to wrestle while inebriated.

 Death

-Rogers died on August 12, 1981 from a myocardial infarction.
+Rogers died on August 12, 1981, from a myocardial infarction.